dimagi/commcare-hq/corehq/apps/es/README.rst

-Because CommCare HQ Elastic mappings have been able to drift between environments, it is no longer possible to update some index mappings using the current technique.
+Because CommCare HQ Elastic mappings have been able to drift between environments, it is no longer possible to update some index mappings using the historical technique.
 On some indexes, the live index mappings have sufficiently diverged that there is no common, "full mapping definition" that can be applied on all environments.
 This means that in order to push mapping changes to all environments, new mapping update logic is needed which is capable of updating